ivan-hc/AM/README.md

 The "--user" option can also be used just as a flag for installation options.
 For example:

-- Use it to install applications locally, option "-i" or "install":
+- Use it to install applications locally, option "`-i`" or "`install`":

 		am -i --user {PROGRAM}

-- Also suboptions of "-i" can work with this flag:
+- Also suboptions of "`-i`" can work with this flag:

 		am -i --user --debug {PROGRAM}
 		am -i --user --force-latest {PROGRAM}
 		am -i --user --debug --force-latest {PROGRAM}

-- Same for AppImages only, option "-ia" or "install-appimage":
+- Same for AppImages only, option "`-ia`" or "`install-appimage`":

 		am -ia --user --user {PROGRAM}
 		am -ia --user --debug {PROGRAM}
 		am -ia --user --force-latest {PROGRAM}
 		am -ia --user --debug --force-latest {PROGRAM}

-- External AppImages can be installed like this as well, option "-e" or "extra":
+- External AppImages can be installed like this as well, option "`-e`" or "`extra`":

 		am -e --user user/project {APPNAME}
 		am -e --user user/project {APPNAME} {KEYWORD}